Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/README.md

     - Using Excel's surprisingly powerful conditional formatting engine to make algorithmic art.

 - **Euclid in Excel feat.
 Don Knuth**
-    - My port of Euclid's GDC algorithm into a spreadsheet, with a view into each step of the algorithm.
+    - My port of Euclid's GCD algorithm into a spreadsheet, with a view into each step of the algorithm.
     - Includes an algorithmic derivation taken from Don Knuth's _Art of Computer Programming Vol. 1_, used here for **educational and non-commercial purposes.**

 - **Learning Jazz with Excel**